shivajid/HortonworksOperationsWorkshop/Lab2.md

 + Under the Hosts -> Actions
 ![Add Hosts](/images/Screen%20Shot%202015-10-11%20at%2010.48.10%20PM.png)

 + Choose the name of the host.
 In our lab case it is <b><code>node0</code></b>Select you private ssh key [log into the docker container, cat the id_rsa key and provide the information under Provide your ssh key.
-I
 ![Put the node information](/images/Screen%20Shot%202015-10-11%20at%2010.52.10%20PM.png)

 + Ignore the host checks for the lab.
 (Please take care in your actual lab sessions)